mulesoft-assets/template-sap2sfdc-account-aggregation/README.md

 Before continue with the use of this Anypoint Template, you may want to check out this [Documentation Page](http://www.mulesoft.org/documentation/display/current/SAP+Connector#SAPConnector-EnablingYourStudioProjectforSAP), that will teach you how to work with SAP and Anypoint Studio.

+## Disclaimer

+This Anypoint template uses a few private Maven dependencies from Mulesoft in order to work.
+If you intend to run this template with Maven support,.you need to add three dependencies in the pom.xml file that begin with the following group id:
+	**com.sap.conn.jco** or **com.sap.conn.idoc**

 ## SAP Considerations <a name="sapconsiderations"/>